 In 1881 Vincent frequently visited his nephew Anton Mauve in The Hague where he learned the recent paintings of the Dutch famous Impressionist painter group in The Haque; The Hague School’.
 Artist of this group were Mauve, Jacob Maris, Willem Maris and Thijs Maris, Weissenbruch, Mesdag, Breitner en Israëls, all practicing a typical Dutch Impressionism of ‘grey and brown’ colors.
 Mauve learned him how to paint working people and labourers in the county.
 In 1885 van Gogh completed his first major work, ‘The Potato Eaters’ after a lot of detailed oil sketches of the faces.

 Vincent van Gogh travelled to Paris in March 1886, where he shared Theo’s Rue Laval apartment on Montmartre, to study at Fernand Cormon’s studio.
 In June, they took a larger apartment further uphill, at 54 Rue Lepic.
 Because the brothers had no need to write letters to communicate, little is known about van Gogh’s stay in Paris, and less is known about this time than earlier or later periods of his life.
 Vincent learned the art of Impressionism and Post-impressionism, and gained exposure to artists such as Gauguin, Pissarro, Monet, and Bernard.
 After seeing Monticelli’s work, which he admired, at the Galerie DelaReybarette, Vincent immediately adopted a brighter palette and a bolder attack on the canvas, particularly in paintings such as his Seascape at Saintes-Maries.
 As a result Van Gogh adopted brighter, more vibrant colors in his art and began experimenting with his technique.
-He did not continue in adapting the ‘broken colors’ of post-Impressionism but started to used strong colored forms in his paintings.
+Vincent did not continue in adapting the ‘broken colors’ of post-Impressionism but started to used strong colored forms in his paintings.
 Two years later, in 1888, Vincent moved to Arles where he was later joined by his new friend Gauguin.
-It was at this time that he created ‘Sunflowers’ and ‘The yellow House’. (more detailed biography of Vincent van Gogh; Van Gogh museum, Amsterdam
+It was at this time that he created ‘Sunflowers’ and ‘The yellow House’ (read his quote there on colors). (more detailed biography of Vincent van Gogh; Van Gogh museum, Amsterdam

 an excellent, fully annotated, richly illustrated website, (must be a hell of a job!) featuring all extant letters written by and to Vincent van Gogh which include many of his life story facts; most of the letters are letters written to his brother Theo.
 Access to the site is free of charge and produced by the Van Gogh museum, Amsterdam.